 Want to take a stand for the environment?
 There are few better ways than choosing a renewable energy provider.
 Here are 5 of our favourites.

-It’s 2021, Britain has been in Lockdown for nearly a year and the whole world has changed significantly.
-As we hit the cold part of the year and see our rising energy costs it’s no wonder people are searching for a renewable energy provider.
+It’s 2022, we’ve battled through a global pandemic and the whole world has changed significantly.
+As we hit the cold part of the year and see our rising energy costs its no wonder people are searching for a renewable energy provider.

-As part of our ongoing commitment to leaving the planet in better shape than we found it, we have partnered with The Big Switch to offer a free service to support your switch to renewables.
-Scroll to the bottom of this blog to see how.
+As part of our ongoing commitment to leaving the planet in better shape than we found it, we have partnered with The Big Clean Switch to offer a free service to support your switch to renewables.

 When we first wrote this blog in early 2019 the world was just waking up to the climate crisis.
 Now we know the realities.
 There is change happening across the globe.
 From avoiding fast fashion to low waste living everyone is looking at new ways they can be kinder to the planet (and hey, if it’s kinder to your wallet too then that’s a bonus).